Time’s Up - Let us Root out Discrimination & Inequality in our local Human Right’s Agency

 This clearly uninformed decision leaves the majority of discrimination victims standing alone.
 Yet, inexcusably, the defending companies continue to be allowed to have a representative of their own choosing, even if said representative is a non-attorney – creating what can only be classified an act of inequality.
 Furthermore, the attorney general’s office is allowed to send a non-attorney state employee to defend against claims brought against the state and the majority of Investigators at the CHRO are non-attorney investigators.
 That is simply because the CHRO is nothing more than a state agency tasked with informally investigating the “facts” of a claim of discrimination to make a “reasonable person determination” on if discrimination “likely” occurred.
 There are no legal briefs and no legal conclusions made at the informal level of the CHRO.
 If after a reasonable “finding of facts” a claim is deemed proper for a legal conclusion of law, then and only then is the CHRO granted the authority to formally present a claim of discrimination for a legal conclusion.
 Yet, over the last year or two, the CHRO, even at the informal level, has begun to deem itself a legal forum – wholly excluding victims of discrimination fair and equal access to proper representation and adjudication of their discrimination claims.

-The majority of individuals bringing forth claims of discrimination before the CHRO, also have faced an unjust discharged from their job.
+The majority of individuals bringing forth claims of discrimination before the CHRO, also have faced an unjust discharge from their job.
 They have no income.
 They are scared.
 They are feeling hopeless.
 They are told by the CHRO if they cannot afford legal counsel, they must go through the CHRO process on their own.
 These actions by the CHRO have unequivocally enforced regulations that discriminate against those same victims of discrimination that they are meant to protect.
 This blatantly unfair treatment leaves many minorities, disabled individuals, elderly individuals, low income workers and jobless individuals asking: “What about Us?”
 Recently I spoke with a 19 year old female who was sexually harassed by the owner of the business she worked for.
 She couldn’t afford an attorney and was too scared to bring forth her sexual harassment claim by herself, she didn’t feel she was emotionally capable of doing so.
 As not only an advocate, but as a mother of a 21 year old daughter, I was outraged that this young lady was left to feel alone and forgotten.
 Even more daunting is that this young lady could not turn to our own state CHRO unless she wanted to go through the process alone.
 She filed her claims with the EEOC where she could be guaranteed the right to advocacy.
 The “TIME’S UP BILL” in its present form is inadequate and inconsequential when victims such as this young lady, are not provided with a proper avenue for advocacy, support and resolution by our own state human rights agency.

 Disabled and can’t self-advocate?
 Elderly, with only a social security check as a means of income?
 Sexually harassed, scared and feeling alone?
 It takes courage to stand up and speak out, but nobody should have to do so alone!
 The people of Connecticut should not have to look to the federal EEOC to file their claims in Boston, Massachusetts in order to be afforded an advocate of their choosing.
 The EEOC does not only allow an advocate of a victim’s own choosing, but goes one step further and allows any advocate to file on behalf of any individual who has been the subject of a discriminatory act.
 This ensures that all individuals, no matter their - ability, education level, income, race, disability, gender or age, have fair and equal protection!